chepo92/Print2Go/README.md

 - Compatible with any 3D printer with usb port that has some version of Marlin firmware (or accepts standard gcode over serial)
 - Octoprint emulation: Mimics the basic Octoprint API allowing for direct Gcode upload from various slicers (Cura, PrusaSlicer)
 - Custom hooks: PrintAndGo can execute custom scripts after your print is finished (eg. to turn off your printer).
+- Simple: Web User interface with just the minimum required operations for printing
+- OctoPrint minimal API implementation: Send custom Gcode, and upload file for inmediate printing

 - Brief story: this project is related to [OctoWrt](https://github.com/shivajiva101/OctoWrt), and the addition of the Creality WifiBox (WB01) in [OpenWRT](https://github.com/openwrt/openwrt/pull/19686).
 OctoPrint is a great sofware and tool, but not very optimized, as is written in python, which is also great but nowadays requires more resources than when it first started, I believe that current code will barely run in a raspberry pi 3 (which was the original target hardware as far as I know).
 I had previously contributed in a Octoprint-like (or mimic) firmware for embedded devices as ESP8266 or ESP32 see [WirelessPrinting](https://github.com/probonopd/WirelessPrinting), but there was missing sofware solution for the intermediate hardware between embedded devices and mini-pc (like a Raspberry pi).
 So it needed some leverage, then I found [Takoprint](https://git.sr.ht/~adrian-blx/takoprint), and connected everything together